Dear MendMeShop,

 Rotator Cuff Scar Tissue

 Scar tissue will often develop as a result of a major rotator cuff injury, tendinitis, shoulder instability and other rotator cuff injuries once acute inflammation begins to decrease.
 As your damaged shoulder tissues heal this dead, fibrotic tissue will develop instead of forming brand new tissue.
-This tissue adheres to your muscle fibers, tendons, ligaments, fascia, nerve cells and joints preventing them from moving properly and limiting your range of motion, flexibility and strength.
+This tissue adheres to your muscle fibers, tendons, ligaments, fascia, nerves and joints preventing them from moving properly and limiting your range of motion, flexibility and strength.

 Scar tissue develops as damaged rotator cuff tissue heals.
 This can lead to re-injury or other painful conditions if left untreated.